0xferit/swap/README.md

 ## How to run

+1. Truffle directory under `src/truffle/`. `cd src/truffle && yarn test` command compiles and tests contracts.

-Root directory contains the react app. `yarn start` starts it.
+2. Root directory contains the react app. `yarn start` starts it.
 Switch over to kovan network to use it.

-Truffle directory under `src/truffle/`. `cd src/truffle && yarn test` command compiles and tests contracts.